Buenos Aires Argentina Guide

 The Feria de Mataderos

-The fair has a truly jovial atmosphere, although it takes place in one of the poorest sectors of the capital.
-Mataderos, and its neighboring barrio of Liniers, were where cattle were traditionally brought in from around the country, slaughtered, and then shipped out as meat to other parts of the capital (the name Mataderos literally means slaughterhouses - and the area is also often called Nueva Chicago, because of the cattle-killing heritage it shares with the ‘Windy City’).
+The fair has an upbeat and jovial atmosphere, despite taking place in one of the poorest sectors of the capital.
+Mataderos, and its neighboring neighborhood of Liniers, were where cattle were traditionally brought in from around the country, slaughtered, and then shipped out as meat to other parts of the capital (in Spanish, Mataderos literally means slaughterhousesand the area is also often called Nueva Chicago, because of the cattle-killing heritage it shares with the ‘Windy City’).

-For this reason there is an interesting mix of cultures: gauchos, porteños, and migrant workers from Bolivia & Paraguay.
+For this reason there is an interesting mix of cultures: gauchos, porteños, and migrant workers from Bolivia and Paraguay.
 The fair represents this colorful combination of traditions, dancing and artwork.

-To get to the fair from other parts of Buenos Aires is about a 45-minute-plus bus ride on one of the following colectivos: 55, 63, 80, 92, 117, 126, 141, 155, and 180.
+To get to the fair from other parts of Buenos Aires is about a 45-minute-plus bus ride on one of the following colectivos (city buses): 55, 63, 80, 92, 97, 103, 117, 126, 145, 155, and 180.
 Of these, the 55 and the 92 are the ones that bring you closest; with the others you may have to walk a little bit.
 Just ask the bus driver to let you off at the fair (if you are following your map, with the 55 and 92 buses, the exact intersection you need to get off at is Av.
 Directorio and Av.
 Lisandro de la Torre).

-Mataderos can sometimes be a bit of a rough neighborhood, so be sensible and keep an eye on your belongings - leave the Rolexes, pearl earrings, and mega-expensive cameras at home!
-Of course it’s fine to bring a camera and some money, but always be aware of where they are on you, and don’t flash either around carelessly (this is of course also good advice for all tourists visiting any city in the world) - especially as the fair is usually very crowded.
+When visiting Mataderos, be sensible and keep an eye on your belongings – leave the Rolexes, pearl earrings, and expensive cameras at home.
+Of course it’s fine to bring a camera and some money, but always be aware of where they are on you, and don’t flash either around carelessly (this is of course also good advice for all tourists visiting any city in the world) – especially as the fair is usually very crowded.

 Traditional Argentine Folk Music & Dancing